ferueda/react-tacit-knowledge/README.md

 ### The Problem ###

-You learned React not so long ago, but you feel like you know how to write React apps well. useEffect and useContext are your friends and somehow, you got invited to that secret Sr. devs project that is being built with React
+You learned React not so long ago, but you feel like you know how to write React apps well. useEffect and useContext are your friends and somehow, you got invited to that secret Sr. devs project that is being built with React.

 It’s your first day and you start reading the codebase and it looks like nothing you’ve seen before, but somehow you understand it all.
 You think to yourself, *“holy sh\*t, this is beautiful”*. *“How did they come up with this pattern?, it would have never occurred to me to do it this way”*.
 It makes your old React code look like an Italian dish (yes, spaghetti).